 “What is the worst thing that you have gotten away with?”
-This is a rare interview question, but some employers ask it in order to get a better sense of your personality, and whether you would fit in with the company.
+This is a rare interview question, but some employers ask it in order to get a better sense of your personality and whether you would fit in with the company.
 An employer might also ask this as a way to make sure you have not done anything that might be considered a red flag for the position.

+This is one of those tricky interview questions.
 You don't want to say that you never did anything that you have gotten away with, because nobody is perfect.

 On the other hand, you definitely don't want your "worst thing" to be something really bad, such as something illegal, unethical, or cruel.

 Interviewers who ask trick questions like this one really want to see whether you can “think on your feet” when pressed.
 Can you maintain your composure even as you navigate between saying too much and saying too little?